-In the context of its participation in the “Initiative1821-2021” and following the development of the Action Plans for the University of 2030 and for Public Health in the 21st century, Bodossaki Foundation presents the Environment and Climate Action Plan for the period up to 2030.
-The Action Plans are developed under the auspices of H.E.
-The President of the Hellenic Republic Katerina Sakellaropoulou and will be made available to the competent State authorities and other departments, for utilisation.
+In line with its participation in the ‘1821-2021 Initiative’ and following the development of its Action Plans for The University of 2030 and Public Health in the 21st century, the Bodossaki Foundation is presenting the Environment and Climate Action Plan for the period up to 2030.
+The Action Plans have been developed under the auspices of H.E.
+The President of the Hellenic Republic Katerina Sakellaropoulou and will be made available for the competent State authorities and other departments to make use of.

-The Environment and Climate Action Plan was presented as a discussion document on 29 November at the Athens Concert Hall, in the presence of H.E. the President of the Republic, Katerina Sakellaropoulou.
+On 29 November the Environment and Climate Action Plan was presented as a discussion document at the Athens Concert Hall, in the presence of H.E. the President of the Republic, Katerina Sakellaropoulou.

-For Bodossaki Foundation, environmental protection is a fundamental prerequisite for public health, for the country’s sustainable economic life and for social well-being.
-The Environment and Climate Action Plan presents a “snapshot” of the state of the environment in Greece today and concludes with proposals for cross-cutting reforms that will help achieve the desired levels of environmental conservation.
+For the Bodossaki Foundation, environmental protection is a fundamental prerequisite of public health, for the country’s sustainable economic life and for social well-being.
+The Environment and Climate Action Plan presents a ‘snapshot’ of the state of the environment in Greece today and concludes with proposals for cross-cutting reforms that will help achieve the desired levels of environmental conservation.

-The Action Plan, which is available here, was developed by a Scientific Committee established following a relevant invitation by the Foundation and consisting of the following members:
+The Action Plan, which is available here, was developed by a Scientific Committee established following an invitation from the Foundation and consisting of the following members:

-- Dimitris Karavellas, CEO, WWF Greece, as the Scientific Committee’s Coordinator
+- Dimitris Karavellas, CEO, WWF Greece, Coordinator of the Scientific Committee

 - Despoina Vokou, Professor Emeritus, School of Biology, Aristotle University of Thessaloniki (AUTH)